MattHatwey/Manemo/heather.md

 I woke up in a dark room.
 I quickly figured out how to exit my room, but I couldn't figure out how to get outside of the house.
 I found a note that said 'we are going to vacation to pluto. -mom ' I thought my parents were crazy.
 There was a war going on in Pluto.
 Even I could tell.
 I gave up very quickly trying to find an exit.

 I found a calendar.
+On the cover it said 2024 CALENDAR.
 It had a single red dot on April 16th.
-Later I found a clock that said April 17, .
+Later I found a clock that said Wednesday, April 17.
+Under that, it said 1:03AM.

 I was stuck in the dark room until one day, I heard the door open.
 I ran toward the exit, expecting my parents.
 I was so excited to meet them for the first time.
 I was getting closer to the exit.
 I jumped and hugged my dad... or so I thought.